feonit/olap-cube-js/README.md

     { id: 4, product: 'Product 1' },
 ]
 ```
+##### Querying via SubSet <br/>

-Queries with the second argument return all members of the dimension in accordance with the passed filter data
+Queries with the second argument return some members of the dimension in accordance with the passed set

 ```js
 cube.query('products', { categories: { id: 1 } })